Baddeck, Cape Breton Island, Nova Scotia

 Must See Attractions in Baddeck, Cape Breton Island

-The Alexander Graham Bell National Historic Site is definitely a ‘must see’ destination in Baddeck.
-The museum and 25 acre park is home to the world’s largest collection of Bell’s inventions and artifacts, including replicas of the first telephone and a full-scale model of the HD-4 hydrofoil watercraft.
+- Discover the Alexander Graham Bell National Historic Site, a museum and 25 acre park that is home to the world’s largest collection of Bell’s inventions and artifacts, including replicas of the first telephone and a full-scale model of the HD-4 hydrofoil watercraft.
+Be sure to visit the baddeck waterfront to sit on the bench with the statues of Mabel and Alexander Graham Bell as they look towards their summer home across Baddeck Bay.

 Things to do in Baddeck, Cape Breton Island